scc-pi/hexsheff/README.md

 Once a template for Sheffield sub-area hexagons is defined, e.g. by a GeoJson file, it can be reused to illustrate different statistics.
-The process for creating the LACs (Local Area Committee) hexagons was:
+The process for creating the LAC (Local Area Committee) hexagons was:

 1. Drop the `data/lac_asc_xref.csv` file into the ODI Leeds [hex map builder](https://open-innovations.org/projects/hexmaps/builder.html),